East of Eden (2026 miniseries): Production

+Development

 The series is adapted by Zoe Kazan, whose grandfather Elia Kazan directed the 1955 film adaptation of the novel.
-Anonymous Content and Fifth Season are co-producing the seven-episode limited series for Netflix.
-Garth Davis will direct the first four episodes and is as an executive producer.
-Also, Laure de Clermont-Tonnerre will direct the last three episodes.
-Antoine Douiahy and Zack Hayden will serve as executive producer.
-Florence Pugh was first linked to the project in 2022, and leads the cast as well as co-producing.
-Jeb Stuart is co-showrunner alongside Kazan.
+Anonymous Content and Fifth Season co-produced the seven-episode limited series for Netflix.
+In 2022, it was reported that the series was in development for Netflix, with Florence Pugh attached to star.
+Garth Davis was the director of the first four episodes, while Laure de Clermont-Tonnerre served as director of the last three episodes.
+Jeb Stuart served as co-showrunner alongside Kazan.
+Executive producers include Pugh, Kazan, Stuart, Davis, Clermont-Tonnerre, Antoine Douaihy, Steve Golin, David Levine, Zack Hayden and Jill Arthur.

+Casting

-In September 2024, Pugh was joined in the cast by Christopher Abbott, Mike Faist, and Hoon Lee.
-The following month, additional additions to the cast included Tracy Letts, Martha Plimpton, Joe Anders and Ciaran Hinds.
-Filming got underway in New Zealand in October 2024.
+In September 2024, it was reported that Christopher Abbott, Mike Faist, and Hoon Lee had joined the series alongside Pugh.
+The following month, additional additions to the cast included Joseph Zada, Tracy Letts, Martha Plimpton, Joe Anders and Ciarán Hinds.

+Filming

+Filming began in New Zealand in October 2024.
 Filming locations are reported to include Auckland, Dunedin and Oamaru in the South Island.
-Filming wrapped in March 2025.
+The production wrapped in March 2025.

+Music

+Laura Karpman composed the series' score.